-In this paper, we are interested in recursive equilibria in which the agents' values, optimal decisions, and the market tightness depend on the aggregate state of the economy $\psi = (y, u, g)$ only through y and not through the multi-dimensional distribution of workers across employment states.
-In such equilibria, we can write the tightness in submarket x as $\theta(x; y)$, instead of $\theta(x; \psi)$, when the aggregate component of productivity is y.
-Moreover,
+In this paper, we are interested in Block Recursive Equilibria, i.e. equilibria in which the agents' values, optimal strategies, and the market tightness depend on the aggregate state of the economy, ψ , only through the aggregate state of the economy, y, and not through the multi-dimensional distribution of workers across different employment states, (u, g).